Here’s the resume stuff:

 I grew up sailing.
 The storm of 2008 was bigger than our boat could handle, so we sold our business in 2009.
 I have seen the issues clients face; how to read and interpret balance sheets and income statements, sales and marketing, operations, and financial strategies.
 My job is use that experience to give what I wish we had received: objective, honest, supportive input in making the hardest business decisions – the people decisions.
 These are the decisions that propel your business forward in smooth seas, and protect your business in rough seas.

 My son served in the (Israeli) Army.
 I have a picture of his unit, on the fourth consecutive overnight march.
 They are climbing a mountain.
 The person in front is pulling the person behind him; the person behind is pushing the person in front of him – all down the line.
 I asked my son why.
-“Because it’s too hard – no one can do it alone.
-When we work together, we can get up the hill.”
+“Because it’s too hard – no one can do it alone.”

 That’s my model: we work together to realize the business objective at the top of your hill.